mriscoc/SBA-Library/I2C/readme.md

 ```

-**3.Multiple Write function.** Write a Multiple data to an I2C dispositive.
+**3. Multiple Write function.** Write a Multiple data to an I2C dispositive.
 It use an internal memory, where the user  can
 load all data, using the function I2CLoadbyteToMEMORY and It can upload until 256 data.
 The process requires that user define the I2C_DEVICE_ADR(I2C Address Device) and I2C_ADR_REG(Address Register).
 The multi-function writing data sequentially writes the addresses of I2C registers starting from the register address I2C_ADR_REG.